merliin3007/fachpruefungsordnung/docs/configure.md

 ### General

 - `COMPOSE_PROFILES` defines the docker compose profiles.
-For local development, use `develpment`.
+For local development, use `development`.
-- `PORT` defines the port at which the web application will be availble
+- `PORT` defines the port at which the web application will be available

 ### Postgres